-Donald E. Shobrys, a stockholder with 4,996 shares as of October 31, 2000, submitted a letter to our Secretary requesting that the following resolution be submitted to our stockholders for consideration at the Meeting.
+Donald E. Shobrys submitted a letter to our Secretary requesting that the following resolution be submitted to our stockholders for consideration at the Meeting.
+In his letter dated June 26, 2000, Mr. Shobrys claimed to be the beneficial owner of 17,407 shares of common stock.
 This proposal is identical to the proposal submitted by Mr. Shobrys and included in our proxy statement for 1999 Annual Meeting of Stockholders.
 That proposal was defeated by the vote of our stockholders.